jeanluct/braidlab/README.md

 ### documentation and installation

 The easiest way to use *braidlab* is to download [one of the binaries][4] for Linux, Mac OSX, or Windows.
-Unzip/untar the file and make sure the folder containing `+braidlab` is on your path.
-Run `import braidlab.*` to access the braidlab namespace.
+Unzip/untar the file and make sure the folder containing `+braidlab` is on your Matlab path.
+Run `import braidlab.*` to access the *braidlab* namespace.
 You can then create a braid with
 ```
 > b = braid([1 2 -3])